 OR’s customer security and privacy has a clear policy.
 This is in line with the Personal Data Protection Act (PDPA).
 OR sets cookies to store or track information about the use of websites, and to analyze the Trend.
 Website management will track the website visit of the user to remember the user’s preferences.
 In this regard, the OR has a tracking record of customer data usage, in accordance with the announced customer privacy policy.

-Audits for compliance with the OR’s personal data security policy and cybersecurity are done by Internal Auditors as well as third-party audit annually.
-This is in accordance with the ISO 27001:2013.
+Audits for compliance with the OR’s personal data security policy and cybersecurity are done by internal auditors as well as third-party audit annually.
+This is in accordance with the ISO/IEC 27001:2022.
 The results of operations related to data security and privacy, as well as cybersecurity is recorded and analyzed for the possibility of improving the security and data privacy management system, as well as specifying a plan for future business operations

 From the audit, it was found that OR has prepared itself so that the organization, personnel, and related processes can conduct business appropriately in accordance with legal requirements.
 OR has an annual internal audit plan to ensure that the organization can conduct business in accordance with the aforementioned relevant laws.